-- How much time would need to be added to the meeting if a new report were added for discussion? - How would the meeting be structured?
-Could the new report discussion replace some of the time spent previously on other matters?
-Keep in mind, the goal is to minimize disruptions in how staff members share information about residents when adding reports to existing meeting discussions. - Would everyone who needs to hear the information be present? - Would some of the current attendees not need to be present for the report discussions if the meeting had multiple purposes?
+- How much time would need to be added to the meeting if a new report were added for discussion? - How is the meeting structured?
+Could the new report discussion replace some of the time spent previously?
+Keep in mind, the goal is to minimize disruptions in how staff members share information about residents when adding reports to existing meeting discussions. - Will everyone who needs to hear the information be present? - Would some of the current attendees not need to be present for the report discussions if the meeting had multiple purposes?